Parad0xF/Nmap-Active-Port-Reconnaissance/Readme.md

 ## 🌟 What's Inside?
 - In-depth exploration of Nmap for port/service discovery.
-- Detailed walkthroughs and examples for each scanning method to enhance your network analysis skills.
+- Detailed examples for each scanning method to enhance your network analysis skills.

 <p align=”center”>
     <a>